joelfeodiyoup/isometric_engine_2024/README.md

 - add proper typing to back end (some weird stuff with apollo typing.
 I think it's a slight nightmare.)
 - import graphql types into front end by schema introspection
 - handle login error messages
+- fix the logic of centring the camera when creating a 'new game'.
+The width of some containing elements is not calculated correctly either (just a.... big number).
+- clean up the initialisation of game-render and the 'reset' logic.